pdottroendle/prog270-troendle-2016/Week07-markdown/midterm.md

 Here the reasons why:
 - [One](one/one.html)
-everyone should be able to do so that way the internet will always have copies and the contents might not leak that easily then if the sleazy sales people that do not get the subscription fee they simply delete because they do not understand the value.
+everyone should be able to do so that way the internet will always have copies and the contents might not leak that easily then if unconscious sales people that do not get the subscription fee they simply delete because they do not understand the value.